Dbz/Battleship/README.md

 Battleship
 ==========

-Simple Battleship game w/ ai in python
+Simple Battleship game with an AI in python